James Kilfedder: Death and legacy

 On 20 March 1995, while travelling by train into London from Gatwick Airport, Sir Jim Kilfedder died of a heart attack.
 This was the same day that the Belfast Telegraph carried a front-page story saying that an Ulster MP had been targeted as one of twenty MPs invited by the LGBT rights organisation OutRage! in a letter to come out.

 He died unmarried, survived by two sisters.
 Kilfedder was described as "a phenomenon or perhaps a left-over from a remote era of Northern Irish politics when Ulster was represented by such figures as Lord Robert Grosvenor, Major Robin Chichester-Clark, Stratton Mills, and Rafton Pounder."

 Kilfedder was described by Democratic Unionist Party MLA Peter Weir as "the best MP North Down ever had."

-The UPUP did not outlive him, and the by-election for his Commons seat was won by Robert McCartney standing for the UK Unionist Party.
-He had fought the seat in the 1987 general election as a "Real Unionist" with the backing of the Campaign for Equal Citizenship.
+The UPUP did not outlive him, and the by-election for his Commons seat was won by Robert McCartney, standing for the UK Unionist Party.
+McCartney had fought the seat in the 1987 general election as a "Real Unionist" with the backing of the Campaign for Equal Citizenship.
 At the 1987 election count, in his victory speech, Kilfedder had "attacked his rival's supporters as 'a rag tag collection of people who shame the name of civil rights.'
 He said they included communists, Protestant paramilitaries and Gay Rights supporters and he promised to expose more in future."
 McCartney lost North Down in 2001 to Lady Hermon of the UUP.

 Kilfedder's personal and political papers (including constituency affairs) are held at the Public Record Office of Northern Ireland, reference D4127.

-Kilfedder is buried in Roselawn Cemetery in East Belfast.
+Kilfedder is buried in Roselawn Cemetery in East Belfast, Northern Ireland.